jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     _—→*_ : Term → Term → Setᵒ
     M —→* N = μᵒ mreduce (M , N)

-The problem with the above story is that it's not possible (to my knowledge) to construct a recursive predicate from an arbitrary function of type `A → (A → Setᵒ) → Setᵒ`.
+The problem with the above story is that it's not possible in Agda (to my knowledge) to construct a recursive predicate from an arbitrary function of type `A → (A → Setᵒ) → Setᵒ`.
 Instead, we need to place restrictions on the function.
 In particular, if we make sure that the recursion never happens "now", but only "later", then it becomes